WiredMind2/PLD-AGILE/UML_Diagrams/README.md

 ## 📝 Notes

+- ✅ **All diagrams are viewable as SVG images** - Sprint diagrams and PlantUML diagrams are all rendered as SVG
-- ✅ SVG diagrams are directly embedded and viewable in this markdown file
+- ✅ **SVG images are embedded** - View directly in this markdown file (GitHub, VS Code, etc.)
-- ✅ PlantUML diagrams (.puml files) can be rendered using PlantUML tools or IDE plugins
+- ✅ **PlantUML source files included** - Edit and regenerate diagrams as needed
-- ✅ PDF documents contain detailed documentation for each sprint and use cases
+- ✅ **PDF documentation** - Detailed sprint and use case documentation
-- ✅ Files are organized into logical folders for easy navigation
+- ✅ **Organized structure** - Files grouped logically for easy navigation
+- ✅ **Automated conversion** - Use `convert_plantuml.py` to regenerate SVGs from PlantUML sources

 ## 🔧 Working with PlantUML